Maricode-40/panda-jumping-game-mayerfeld-final/README.md

 - Lives + animations → for fun & fairness.

+- Use html canvas tags to create a multi-layer page for the web app.

+- using JavaScript's ES6 and adding retro-syle to improve visuals.

 # Collaborators
 - Maricode-40/ Marissa Rico Developer
 - Shalom Alalade Developer